What records are cable companies required to maintain?

 - the location of the system’s principal head end

 - and a list of television broadcast stations carried by the system in fulfillment of the must-carry requirements

 Are these records publicly accessible?

-Cable companies are required keep these files available for public inspection at an accessible location.
+Cable companies are required to keep these files available for public inspection at an accessible location.
 Other requirements include:

 - Public inspection files must be made available at any time during regular business hours.

 - Cable operators must honor requests made in person to reproduce documents contained in public inspection files.
 Cable operators may charge a reasonable fee for copies.

 - Requests for copies of documents must be fulfilled within a reasonable time, not to exceed seven days.

 Cable operators may choose, but are not required, to honor requests for copies made by mail.
 Requests made in person must be honored.